 As many engineers know, diversity fosters engineering innovation and excellence, resulting in new solutions and positive societal impact.
 At the UC Davis College of Engineering, we’ve invested in specific efforts to increase the participation of women and underrepresented minorities in engineering and help them flourish.

-This year, we are delighted to report the college was honored with a Bronze Level recognition as part of the American Society of Engineering Education’s inaugural Diversity Recognition Program.
+In 2023, the college was again honored with a Bronze Level recognition as part of the American Society of Engineering Education’s Diversity Recognition Program.
 The ASEE Diversity Recognition Program was created to “publicly recognize those engineering and engineering technology colleges that make significant, measurable progress in increasing the diversity, inclusion and degree attainment outcomes of their programs.”

 In our college, we strive to create an environment that is welcoming to and supportive of women and underrepresented minorities, coupled with an unwavering dedication to student success and diversity that sets us apart from other, large public institutions of higher education.

 The College of Engineering has undertaken a wide range of efforts to address implicit and explicit bias, racism and structural inequalities present within our community.
 We encourage you to learn more about our plan below, learn about how our campus is making strategic investments in diversity, equity and inclusion and hear our students, staff, faculty voices and experiences through our Engineering an Inclusive Future platform.

 UC Davis Takes Top Spot for Diversity in National Rankings

 The University of California, Davis, has taken top spot among universities in the nation for its inclusiveness, diversity and internationalization in the 2021 QS USA University Rankings.

 The following definitions are used regarding diversity, equity and inclusion: